zhaofeng-shu33/principal_sequence_of_partition/README.md

 Testing is enabled by default, which requires gtest library.
 To disable it, run `cmake` with `-DENABLE_TESTING=OFF`

 # Python binding
-Distabled by default.
+Disabled by default.
 The binding requires boost-python library.
 To enable it, run `cmake` with `-DENABLE_PYTHON=ON`

 # Reference
 1. [2016]Info-Clustering: A Mathematical Theory for Data Clustering